xiix0/scam/README.md

-You will have a long and boring life.
+You will be married within a year, and divorced within two.